OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/external-databases/intro.md

 Admins ensure the app and its connection information are in the same stage.
 Additionally, the database model must be the same in all the stages.

 There is no limit to the number of entities you can add from the external database.

+In ODC, you can now mash up data from different entities and distinct data sources in an aggregate.
+This allows you to join data from different sources to provide a unified view of all the data.
+ODC Studio pulls data from different sources and performs the operations in-memory to perform the data mash to provide the desired results.
+Refer to [aggregates](../../building-apps/ui/interaction/display-data/aggregate.md) to learn more.

 <div class="info" markdown="1">